mooseyscountrygarden.com » Garden Bridges« Willow Bridge | Rooster Bridge »

 Low to the Water

 The Plank is the lowest bridge to the water.
-It's fun to stand sideways in the middle watching the water rushing past, as The Plank springs gently up and down like a diving board.
-Jerome often stops half way across to sit in a cat trance.
-When people do this they are usually dreaming about the meaning of life.
-Jerome's mid-plank dreamings would be much more down to earth.
+I used to stand sideways in the middle watching the water rushing past, and The Plank would bounce gently up and down like a diving board.
+Jerome would often stop half way across to sit in a cat trance.
+When people do this they would usually be thinking about the meaning of life, and/or gardening.
+Jerome's mid-plank dreamings were much more down to earth.

 A Wobbly Plank

 In heavy frosts the Plank can be icy.
-Taj-dog found this out on one of his winter morning walks, sliding sideways into the water race.
-It was a timely reminder to his walking people companions, who were not even wearing sensible shoes.
+Taj-dog, the original dog, found this out on one of his winter morning walks, sliding sideways into the water race.
+It was a timely reminder to his walking people companions, who were not even wearing sensible shoes at the time.

 Water-Side Garden Borders

-Now The Plank marks the division between two colourful waterside garden borders - the Dog-Path Garden to the left and the recently developed Willow Tree Garden to the right.
-I am resisting all suggestions to replace this piece of Moosey memorabilia.
+The Plank marks the division between two colourful waterside garden borders - the Dog-Path Garden to the left and the more recently developed Willow Tree Garden to the right.
+So far, at the time of writing (January 2017) I have resisted all suggestions to replace this piece of Moosey memorabilia.
+But my days of tripping deftly over it are well gone.
+Did I use the word 'trip'?

 The notice is intended to dissuade visitors from attempting to cross.